stakit/stakit/readme.md

 }
 ```

-[`hstream`](https://github.com/stackhtml/hstream) is a very good friend!
+Note: [`hstream`](https://github.com/stackhtml/hstream) is a very good friend!

-The `documentify` transform is nested in a function, so we can get the `context` if we need it.
+The `documentify` transform is nested in a function, so we can get the `context` when we need it and still doesn't complicate `documentify`'s API.

-Stakit includes the following built-in transforms:
+Stakit includes the following built-in transforms that you can get by `var transforms = require('stakit/transforms  ')`:
 - **lang**: `transform(lang, str)` - sets the language property of the `<html>` element to `str`
 - **prependToHead**: `transform(prependToHead, str)` - prepends `str` to the `<head>`
 - **appendToHead**: `transform(appendToHead, str)` - appends `str` to the `<head>`